KopterBuzz/NOBlackBox/INSTALL.md

 The recording will be saved to disk when you go back to the main menu.

 You will find the TacView recordings in the %localappdata%low\Shockfront\NuclearOption\Replays directory.

+## Configuring NOBlackBox
+The Following parameters are configurable in BepInEx/xzy.KopteBuzz.NOBlackBox.cfg.
+You have to load the mod at least once for the config file to exist.

+Default values are automatically set.

+### UpdateRate

+The number of times per second NOBlackBox will record events.
+0 = unlimited.
+Max Value: 1000

+Default value: 5

+### OutputPath
+The location where Tacview files will be saved.
+Must be a valid folder path.

+MUST END WITH /

+Default value: %LocalAppData%Low/Shockfront/NuclearOption/Replays/

+### AutoSaveInterval

+Time interval for automatically updating the Tacview file.
+Min value: 60

+Default value: 60